jwj1342/jwj1342.github.io/_pages/about.md

 **ACGs: Agents Can Generate SQL by Querying Trees Like Expert**

+Supervised jointly by [Prof. Chi Zhang](https://icoz69.github.io/) and [Prof. Yiwei Wang](https://wangywust.github.io/) (University of California, Merced).
 Designed a novel framework to enhance the accuracy of LLM-based agents in complex NL2SQL tasks for enterprise scenarios.
 Simulated human data scientists' database exploration via Monte Carlo search, leveraging the discovered structural information to guide SQL generation for challenging queries.
 Preliminary evaluation on benchmarks such as **Spider 2.0** shows promising results. (_📝 Under review at ICLR 2026_)

 **Paper2Beamer**